Beachy Head (poem)

-Smith wrote Beachy Head between 1803 and 1806, near the end of her life, when she was struggling with debt and ill-health.
-Smith supported French revolutionary ideals; though, as the poem was being composed, England was engaged in the Napoleonic Wars with France, and Beachy Head was regarded as a likely invasion point for the French army.
-As she was composing the poem, Smith wrote sixty-four footnotes, varying from the scientific names for plants and animals to allusion to historic events, which are generally considered an important element of the poem's multi-layered composition.
+Beachy Head (1807) is a long blank verse poem by the English Romantic poet and novelist Charlotte Turner Smith.
+Smith wrote Beachy Head between 1803 and 1806, near the end of her life, when she was struggling with debt and ill health.
+As the poem was being composed, Britain was engaged in the Napoleonic Wars with France, and Beachy Head was regarded as a likely invasion point for the French army; despite an environment of anti-French sentiment, Smith supported French revolutionary ideals of social reform.
+The poem was published the year after her death, as part of the volume Beachy Head and Other Poems.
+It was her last poetic work, and has been described as her most poetically ambitious work.